TLeblanc57/Sports-Projects/README.md

 2. ShotMap - Simple football shot chart for the Liverpool v Arsenal match.
 Change the match by pasting the understat url of any game into the code.

 3. TopContributors - Chart highlighting the Premier League's best expected contributors during the 2024/2025 season according to xG and xA.

+4. BoxThreats - Chart of the biggest threats in the box in the Premier League using box touches and shots/90.